RasterViewshed Task

 HEIGHT (required)

 Specify the view height in meters above the surface.
-Or specify an array of values if using multiple view points (specified with the PIXEL_LOCATION property).
+Or specify an array of values if using multiple view points (specified with the PIXEL_LOCATION parameter).

 HORIZONTAL_FIELD_OF_VIEW (optional)